 To meet the needs for FAW-2, small scale generators similar to the ones produced by Community Power Corporation (CPC) will be required.
-The CPC generators are used as an example, and this is in no way an endorsement of this technology over similar CHP generators.
-These are 66 KW generators, which if used as directed, would consume 442 dry tons of biomass feedstock annually, providing a little over 3,900 MMBTUs of useable heat, and 443 MWh of electricity (all figures annual)24.
-The number of CHP units was determined based on the number that would be required to meet Alaska's 10% goal.
+The CPC generators are used as an example, and this is in no way an endorsement of this technology over similar generators.
+These are 66 KW generators, which if used as directed, would consume 442 dry tons of biomass feedstock annually, providing a little over 3,900 MMBTUs of useable heat.
+Heat-only generators would be used for the years 2010-2015, after which 50% of generators will be assumed to be heat-only and 50% will be assumed to be CHP units.
+These units will produce 443 MWh of electricity (all figures annual) as well as the previously stated 3,900 MMBTUs of useable heat27.
+The number of heating units was determined based on the number that would be required to meet Alaska's 10% goal.
 Ideally, these units will be located in more remote settings, where fossil fuel generators are used to produce both electricity and heat.
-The 1,276 billion BTUs of heat required were divided by the number of BTUs provided by a single generator.
+The 442 billion BTUs of heat required were divided by the number of BTUs provided by a single generator.
 The capital costs for these generators were estimated to be \$4,000/KW of capacity or about \$264,000 per unit.
-The biomass feedstocks required comes from the amount of biomass needed to keep that number of generators in operation.
+In the case of the CHP generators, additional costs for heat distribution will vary according to the circumstances of each project, but they are estimated to add 27% to the capital costs on average 28 .
+Thus, the capital costs of installation includes the cost of the infrastructure to deliver any heat generated.
+The biomass feedstocks required comes from the amount of biomass needed to keep the generators in operation.
 Table 2-2 outlines the costs of the small scale CHP units required in this option, assuming a cost of woody biomass to be 65\$/delivered dry ton.
 The costs are also displayed for a cost of 120\$/delivered dry ton.
 This is meant to provide a comparison of the cost effectiveness of this option, given the potentially large range of biomass costs that can occur in Alaska.